QuickSander/homebridge-http-curtain/README.md

 The _'CurrentPosition'_ characteristic from the _'WindowCovering'_ service has the permission to `notify` the HomeKit controller of state changes.
-`homebridge-http-curtain` supports two ways to position changes to HomeKit.
+`homebridge-http-curtain` supports two ways to send window blinds/curtain position changes to HomeKit.

 #### The 'pull' way: